tehnick/plasma-theme-serious/README.md

 ## License

-MIT (Expat).
-See the [LICENSE](https://github.com/tehnick/plasma-theme-serious/blob/master/LICENSE) file for more information.
+GPLv2 or later.
+See [LICENSE](https://github.com/tehnick/plasma-theme-serious/blob/master/LICENSE) file for more information.

 ## Description